Crazygird/crazygird.github.io/README.md

 # crazygird.github.io

-**Attention! games were removed for the time being.**
+**Attention! games were removed since this site was not meant for people to use to play games.**

-Cool site to take a break and play some games or do some work!
+Cool site to take a break or do some work!

 (blame gamer-guy12 for low commit rates)